After acquiring their prized possessions and relationships only to lose

 Alexander splits his time between The Pantages Theater in Hollywood, and his Tacoma Pantages theater, both of which have big musicals and other live entertainment booked.

 Klondike Kate is there most of the time, where she can enjoy the productions and movies presented and where she can see Alexander when he visits.

 Yes Indeed!
 Hard evidence has backed up the reported personal experiences of the female spirit who sings classic Italian opera in the balcony.
 While no hard evidence of the other spirits has been made public, the many sightings and personal experiences reported strongly suggest they are indeed there, enjoying the theatre.

 Many patrons and staff have experienced the manifestations mentioned above.
 The spirits make themselves known to the living.

-Paranormal Washington caught an EVP of a woman singing in Italian, which backs up the eye witness account of a hearing and seeing a woman in the balcony singing.
+Paranormal Washington caught an EVP of a woman singing in Italian, which backs up eyewitness accounts.

 Tacoma, WA 98402

 The Pantages Theater is located in the heart of old downtown Tacoma on Broadway, at the end of a block formed by Commerce Street, Ninth Street, and Broadway Plaza, the traditional business district.

 - Sias, Patricia A., Pantages Theatre, Jones Building, 76001902; United States Department off the Interior, National Park Service; National Register of Historic Places Inventory Nomination Form; Washington D.C., November 2, 1976

 Our Haunted Paranormal Stories are Written by Julie Carr